 Basis for Listing

 Erigeron lonchophyllus (short ray fleabane) occurs in far northern portions of North America and southward into the Rocky Mountains.
-Its range just barely reaches the northwestern portion of Minnesota (Red River Prairie Subsection), where the species appears to be restricted to fewer than ten prairie remnants.
+Its range just barely reaches the northwestern portion of Minnesota (Red River Prairie Subsection), where the species appears to be restricted to only ten prairie remnants.
 It is usually represented by very small populations, which seem to be localized in small, saline microhabitats.
 One population is reported to be quite large, containing more than a thousand individuals.
 However, since E. lonchophylla is a biennial, populations can be expected to fluctuate on a year to year basis.
 Habitat trends in northwestern Minnesota appear to be working against the survival of this species.
 Conversion of native prairie and pasture land to annual crop production seems to be on the increase.
 Erigeron lonchophyllus was listed as special concern in Minnesota in 1996.
 However, because of continued habitat loss and degradation from development activities, agricultural expansion, herbicide application, and the spread of invasive species, the species status was elevated to threatened in 2013.

 Erigeron lonchophyllus is a biennial or short-lived perennial, with a fibrous root system.
 Stems are erect or ascending, reaching a height of up to 45 cm (1.5 ft.), sparsely to densely hairy, and without glands.
 Both basal leaves and stem leaves are present.
 The basal leaves are oblanceolate to spatulate, meaning they are wider toward the end than toward the base, 1-8 cm (0.4-3.1 in.) long and 0.1-0.5 cm (0.04-0.20 in.) wide.
 The margins of the leaf are entire, usually with cilia.
 The leaf surfaces are hairy or smooth.
 The leaves that originate on the stem are similar to those from the base, except they tend to be more linear in shape.
 The flowering heads are loosely arrayed, and each will have 70-130 ray flowers, each with a white to light pink petal, 2-3 mm (0.08-0.12 in.) long.